-Analytical ambiguities in interpreting signs of disease upon human remains need to be taken into account.
-A pivotal article written by Wood, Milner, Harpending, and Weiss (1992) points to the osteological paradox: skeletal samples are not unbiased indicators of the once living but comprise non-survivors who potentially include the most frail and the most common age group.
-Furthermore, "better health makes for worse skeletons".
-This is, beyond the nature of the sample, conditions that show upon the human skeleton are generally a response to chronic conditions and that response is more likely in a person with a healthy immune system.
-Acutely ill individuals or individuals who cannot mount an immune response are more likely to die before any signs of disease are seen upon the skeleton.
-Robertson (2003) tackled these issues in relation to the interpretation of cribra orbitalia in the Murray region concluding that the rates recorded among human remains from this area may be overestimated due to the temporal mixing and biased collecting practices.
+Analytical ambiguities in interpreting signs of disease in human remains need to be taken into account.
+A pivotal article written by Wood, Milner, Harpending, and Weiss (1992) points to the osteological paradox: skeletal samples are not unbiased indicators of the once living but instead comprise nonsurvivors who potentially include the most frail and the most common age group.
+Furthermore, 'better health makes for worse skeletons'.
+Conditions that show in the human skeleton are generally a response to chronic conditions, and that response is more likely in a person with a healthy immune system.
+Acutely ill individuals or individuals unable to mount an immune response are more likely to die before any signs of disease are seen upon the skeleton.
+Robertson (2003) tackled these issues in relation to interpretation of cribra orbitalia in the Murray region and concluded that the rates recorded among human remains from this area may be overestimated due to temporal mixing and biased collecting practices.

 An example of this issue of representation is seen in the analysis of linear enamel hypoplasia in Murray River populations.
 Both Green (1982) (Rufus River) and Smith (2016) (Roonka) have recorded linear enamel hypoplasia.
-They both record virtually ubiquitous hypoplasic defects among individuals.
-However, as shown by Smith and Littleton (2019), most people have very few defects and they are not associated with a greater chance of dying.
-In other words, childhood stressors are present but the majority of individuals experienced those stressors at defined periods of childhood and survived.
+They both document virtually ubiquitous hypoplasic defects among individuals.
+However, as Smith and Littleton (2019) show, most people have very few defects, and these defects are not associated with a greater chance of dying.
+In other words, childhood stressors are present, but the majority of individuals experienced those stressors at defined periods of childhood and survived.

-People living on the Murray River existed within a different ecology to elsewhere in Australia.
-However, this is not a single environment and not all indicators of disease and injury show a consistent picture.
+People living on the Murray River existed within an ecology different from elsewhere in Australia.
+However, this is not a single environment, and not all indicators of disease and injury show a consistent picture.
 Comparison of the rates of cribra orbitalia from Roonka with the collections studied by Webb shows a startling variation.
 Rates of cribra orbitalia at Roonka are less than half those recorded in the Riverina area (Webb's Central Murray) and significantly less than those at the Rufus River (Figure 2).
 Over the space of 40 years, even using the same criteria, it is impossible to be assured that there is no difference in recording.
-But that cannot account for the entire disparity between the two samples - there is significant regional variation.
+But that cannot account for the entire disparity between the two samples-there is significant regional variation.